VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **570 gallons of paint would be needed to paint the outside of the White House**
+- ⚡ Daily fun fact: **In New York City, approximately 1,600 people are bitten by other humans annually**

 <h3 align="left">Connect with me:</h3>
 <p align="left">